Megrim

-The megrim, megrim sole, whiff, Salcombe sole or Cornish sole (Lepidorhombus whiffiagonis) is a species of left-eyed flatfish in the family Scophthalmidae.
+The megrim, megrim sole, whiff, or Cornish sole (Lepidorhombus whiffiagonis) is a species of left-eyed flatfish in the family Scophthalmidae.
 It is found in the northeast Atlantic and Mediterranean Sea between 100 and 700 m below sea level.
 It is caught commercially by some countries.

 Description

 It can grow up to 60 cm in length.
 It is left-eyed, has a slightly larger head than usual in flatfish, and with a narrower body than usual.
 The dorsal and ventral fins are relatively short and start far back on the body.
 The colouration is usually light brown with dark spots across the body and dark grey fins.
 It lacks the highly distinct dark spots found on the fins in its close relative, the four-spot megrim (L. boscii).

 Habitat

 The megrim is usually found over a sandy or muddy sea floor.
 They are predators and eat small fish and squid and also consume crustaceans.
 In turn megrim are themselves prey for larger species such as sharks, seals and large cod.
 Megrim spawn in deep waters off Iceland and the west of Ireland, while there is a separate spawning population in the Mediterranean.